m-bock/purescript-chameleon/README.md

 integrate it in any framework that does provide a matching implementation.

-The test suite contains reference implementations for `halogen` and `react-basic-hooks`.
+The test suite contains reference implementations for `halogen` and `react-basic`.
 You can run the sample app with

 ```
 yarn install